MariusTBjercke/BlizzlikeCMS/README.md

 <h3>Welcome to the repository for my try on a CMS for the TrinityCore Open Source MMO Framework.</h3>
 This is focused on being easy to setup and use for your own private server.

+You can also join us on Discord if you need any help or have any other requests: https://discord.gg/Y9TTaNk

 **FEATURES**
 - Account creation page
 - Easy to use and install